-There was a concern about hazards to boaters caused by the significant number of large debris floating downstream.
-The hazard was in a form of This trees, branches, docks, and other infrastructure detached from the shore.
+There was a concern about hazards to boaters caused by the significant amount of large debris floating downstream.
+The hazard was in the form of trees, branches, docks, and other infrastructure detached from the shore.
 The potential for an environmental emergency from propane or other hazardous materials displaced due to the flood was also identified as a significant risk.
 The IRLWWB notified agencies on both sides of the border about these concerns.